 If you are interested in applying to the Bioinformatics & Genomics Master’s Program, do not use the information below.
 Instead, go here: BGMP Application

-Foreign students for whom English is a second language must have their TOEFL scores sent directly to the University of Oregon.
+International students must have their TOEFL scores sent directly to the University of Oregon.
 The Department of Biology requires a minimum score of 610 for the paper-based test or 105 for the Internet-based (iBT) version.
 The TOEFL code for the University of Oregon is 4846.
 No department code is needed.

 We will also accept the IELTS in lieu of the TOEFL.
-Our minimum score requirement is 7.5
+The minimum score required is 7.5

 To aid the Admissions Committee in identifying your research interests, you will be asked to select and prioritize up to five faculty members whose research is of particular interest to you.
-Review the faculty research summaries by visiting the individual institute websites.
+Review the faculty research at the following institute websites:

 - Grade point averages